andrerom/HiMVC/README.md

 * The properties on Request object including action vs method
 * How the RequestParser works including json/xml addapters
+* If request param (GET parmeters) should be validated by controller before view cache is checked
 * (...)

 #History?